Rdx-76/Rdx-Pro/README.md

 pkg install git

-rm -rf Rdx01
+rm -rf Rdx-Pro

 git clone --depth https://github.com/Rdx-vai/Rdx-Pro

-cd Rdx01
+cd Rdx-Pro

-python Rdx01.py
+python Rdx.py

 Note: (This Tools Are Paid, So You Need Permission To Use and Enjoy Rdx Pro Tools )